 Only a couple of hours into his quest, Hudgins realized going barefoot would be more difficult than he thought.
 After running a couple of errands in his hometown of Louisville, Ky., the embarrassment he felt walking shoeless into places of business nearly caused Hudgins to scrap the idea altogether.

 However, when he arrived home and checked on his donation site he found that one person had already donated five dollars.

 "It was really nice to see I that inspired someone," said the 28-year-old hairstylist, who is approaching the two month shoeless mark.
 "I'm still going strong.
 I'm pretty proud of it."

 Hudgins receives curious looks whenever he's out in public and says his wife is still adjusting to his project, but he hasn't really found himself in many confrontational situations.

-To let the curious know why he's shoeless, Hudgins has rolled up his pants and written just ask on the cuffs.
+To let the curious know why he's shoeless, Hudgins rolled up his pants and wrote "JUST ASK" on the cuffs.

 Mother Nature hasn't been as accommodating as local businesses.

 The recent cold snaps haven't made wandering outside pleasant.
 Hudgins will spend extra time looking for parking spots that are close to his destination and he'll often be seen running through parking lots to lessen the amount of time he spends in the frigid temperatures and on icy concrete.